-- 1. He reveals who Jesus is.
+1. He reveals who Jesus is.
 There should be no question as to the true identity of Jesus of Nazareth.
-Hear the Father's announcement, "This is my Son." - 2.
-He reveals what Jesus means to Him.
+Hear the Father's announcement.
+"This is my Son."

+2. He reveals what Jesus means to Him.
 "Whom I love," the Father proclaims.
 Mark doesn't record everything the Father said.
-Matthew adds, "This is my Son, whom I love; with him I am well pleased (Matt 17:5)."
+Matthew adds, "This is my Son, whom I love; with him I am well pleased (Matt 17:5)."11

 It's tough for a parent to watch their children grow up.
-One specific challenge is to see them head out into the world on their own and in many cases, live at a lower standard of living.
-When I moved out, for instance, I left my parent's home with lots of luxuries and moved with Sherry into a two room apartment.
-Think of how the Son of God's standard of living changed when He left heaven.
+One particular challenge is to see them head out into the world on their own and in many cases, live at a lower standard of living.
+When Sherry and I were married, for instance, I took my bride from her parent's beautiful home with all of its comforts and beauty, and moved with her into a very basic two-room apartment.

+Just think of how the Son of God's standard of living changed when He left heaven.
 Think of what that lowering meant for the Father as well as for the Son.
-"This is my Son, whom I love."